Nancy Kassebaum: Domestic policy

-When Republicans won control of Congress in the 1994 elections, Kassebaum became chair of the Senate Labor Committee, with broad jurisdiction over federal domestic policy.
-One of her first actions was to introduce health insurance reform legislation, co-sponsored by the committee's senior Democrat, Sen. Ted Kennedy.
-The bill focused on helping some 25 million workers get, and keep, health insurance coverage regardless of pre-existing conditions, even when changing, or losing, a job.
+When Republicans won control of Congress in the 1994 elections, Kassebaum became chair of the U.S. Senate Labor Committee, with broad jurisdiction over federal domestic policy.
+One of her first actions was to introduce health insurance reform legislation, co-sponsored by the committee's senior Democrat, Ted Kennedy.
+The bill focused on helping some 25 million workers get health insurance coverage regardless of pre-existing conditions, even when changing or losing a job.

-In a year of heated debate, Kassebaum found herself at times opposing amendments from fellow Republicans, including her Kansas colleague, Senate Majority Leader Bob Dole, and pressuring Kennedy and Democrats to reach compromises.
+In a year of heated debate, Kassebaum found herself at times opposing amendments from fellow Republicans, including her Kansas colleague, U.S. Senate Majority Leader Bob Dole, and pressuring Kennedy and Democrats to reach compromises.
 As a result, House and Senate conferees ultimately settled on a final version of the legislation, known as the Kassebaum-Kennedy Act, or the Health Insurance Portability and Accountability Act.
-The legislation passed overwhelmingly in both houses, and was signed into law by President Clinton, on August 21, 1996.
+The legislation passed overwhelmingly in both houses, and was signed into law by President Bill Clinton, on August 21, 1996.

 In her last months in the Senate, Kassebaum also won passage of a new law preserving a beautiful tract of Kansas tallgrass prairie in the national park system.
-After more than 50 years of controversy, the idea of a Tallgrass Prairie National Preserve became a reality just two months before Kassebaum left office.
-The new preserve covers 10,876 acres in the heart of the Flint Hills, with its native limestone house, barn and school.
+After more than 50 years of controversy, the Tallgrass Prairie National Preserve became a reality just two months before Kassebaum left office.
+The preserve covered 10,876 acres of land in the Flint Hills.
 Under Kassebaum's bill, signed into law by President Clinton, the Tallgrass Prairie Preserve is the only NPS unit dedicated to preserving and providing public access to untamed tallgrass prairie that once covered more than 400,000 square miles of the American heartland.